How to Trade

 From the legal term meaning justice, according to natural law or one’s rights, English Equity law traditionally overrides common law and statute law.
 It designates what one is actually worth in the eyes of the law after all else – judicial and administrative restraints – has been subtracted.

-In finance, it specifies what one is worth – all one’s assets minus all one’s debts, and in the stock market, equity means, insofar as corporate matters are discussed, all the money that would be returned to all shareholders once a company’s assets are liquidated and debts paid off.
+In finance, it specifies what one is worth – all one’s assets minus all one’s debts, and in the stock marketA location or entity where people and entities can negotiate and trade assets of value., equity means, insofar as corporate matters are discussed, all the money that would be returned to all shareholders once a company’s assets are liquidated and debts paid off.
 This is more often specified as ‘shareholder equity’, and it is perhaps one of the most important components in a company’s financial report (to be found in the ‘balance sheet’).

 Shareholder equity will include retained earnings – those not paid out as dividends, which includes earnings reinvested by the company, physical assets and so forth, but not projected income.

-Equity shares, more often referred to as ‘common shares’, ‘ordinary shares’ or ‘ordinary stock’, are shares issued to the public as an investable and tradeable security.
+Equity shares, more often referred to as ‘common shares’, ‘ordinary shares’ or ‘ordinary stock’, are shares issued to the public as an investable and tradeable securityA documented and tradeable asset -mainly stocks and bonds, but also documented derivatives..
 It provides the shareholder (the share’s buyer) with partial ownership of a public company – one traded on an official stock exchange – that includes the right to vote on corporate matters, such as electing board members, discussing takeover bids, and so forth.
 It also entitles the shareholder to a portion of the company’s profits, paid regularly as dividends at the company’s discretion.